 - All personal items must be carried in clear bags only.

-- If you are travelling by public transportation, it saves time to purchase tokens in advance.
+- If you are travelling by public transportation, it saves time to purchase passes in advance.

 - Binoculars to make event viewing easier.